samapriya/awesome-gee-community-datasets/docs/projects/landfire.md

 #### New Disturbance Products in LF 2023

-To provide sooner delivery of LANDFIRE Annual Disturbance data and ensure a more complete record, LANDFIRE now distributes three Annual
+To provide sooner delivery of LANDFIRE Annual Disturbance data and ensure a more complete record, LANDFIRE now distributes three Annual Disturbance Products, Limited, Preliminary and Final.

 ??? example "Expand to see Disturbance products in a single version"